How to Make a Fabric Closet Safe

 Step 5: How to Make a Fabric Closet Safe

-On the reverse side of the pocket piece on the interfacing draw a box in the center of the rectangular piece that measures 3/8″ x 14″.
+On the reverse side of the pocket piece on the interfacing draw a box 1″ down from the top and in the center of the rectangular piece that measures 3/8″ x 14″.
 Measure in 1/2″ from the short ends and draw a triangle.
 Then connect the two triangles with a straight line.
 Line up the raw edge of the pocket piece with the line you previously drew on the outer safe piece.
 Pin.
 These pieces will be right sides together.
 Sew a straight seam all the way around the box

 Step 6: How to Make a Fabric Closet Safe